 Rural areas like the Northern Forest provide vital goods, services, and experiences to the nation, but rural investment by national foundations has declined and rural development dollars at the federal level are frequently on the chopping block.
 The Center works with partners around the country to develop and highlight innovative regional approaches to rural development and advocate for investment in rural regions.

 Our work and the integrative approaches to rural, forest-based economic development that we pursue has informed investment strategies at USDA Rural Development, the Northern Border Regional Commission, and at the state level.

 The Farm Bill

 Every five years, the US Congress revises the Farm Bill, which directs the vast majority of federal agriculture, forestry, conservation, and food policy in the United States.
 The bill directly affects the type of federal rural development, forestry and conservation programs available in the Northern Forest.
-Thanks in part to the Center's efforts, the current Farm Bill—passed in 2014—contains new support for regional approaches to rural development as well as reauthorization for key regional programs such as the Northern Border Regional Commission.
+Thanks in part to the Center's efforts, the last Farm Bill—passed in 2014—contained new support for regional approaches to rural development as well as reauthorization for key regional programs such as the Northern Border Regional Commission.

 The Center works with partners across the region and nationally to ensure that Northern Forest interests are well represented in this key piece of public policy.
 The 2018 Farm Bill is currently under development, and we're working through partnerships like the Forests in the Farm Bill Coalition and the Rural Development Innovation Group to make Northern Forest voices heard.